 Now that the reindeer are nice and full, they are going to take a nap while we do some letter matching.
 Here are our letters all set up on the basket.

-Since it is, after all, FREEBIE FRIDAY, you can download the four Christmas Clothespin Wheels HERE (graphics thanks to Office Images) You will just need to get the clothespins!
-(And the supplies for the little reindeer, you know you want to make them now too!).
+You can download the four Christmas Clothespin Wheels HERE (graphics thanks to Office Images) You will just need to get the clothespins! 😉 (And the supplies for the little reindeer, you know you want to make them now too!).

 Have a fantastic weekend!
 Cheers!